OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

 - Needs access to a service outside of your control.

-Using this method, your add-in prompts the user to sign-in to the service either by using [displayDialogAsync](/javascript/api/office/office.ui#office-office-ui-displaydialogasync-member(1)) method to initialize the OAuth2 flow.
+Using this method, your add-in prompts the user to sign-in to the service either by using the [displayDialogAsync](/javascript/api/office/office.ui#office-office-ui-displaydialogasync-member(1)) method to initialize the OAuth2 flow.

 ## Callback tokens